DASISH/qddt-client/README.md

 # QDDT Client

 *This is a prototype for the web client based on the QDDT API being developed at NSD.
-This prototype uses experimental software in alpha versions.
-Primarily Angular 2.0.0 releases and based on Typescript.*
+This prototype uses Angular 2.0.0 releases.*

 ## Demo